Tennessee Court Records

 How Do I Get Back Child Support Paid in Tennessee?

-The starting place is submitting a complaint to the Department of Human Services at the local child support office.
+The starting point is to submit a complaint to the Department of Human Services at the local child support office.
 The Department typically uses administrative enforcement tools and only involves the court when administrative mechanisms are ineffective.

 No. Per Tenn.
-Code Ann. § 36–2–321, child support payment in Tennessee is not subject to time limitation.
+Code Ann. § 36–2–321, child support payments in Tennessee are not subject to time limitation.